Built-ins

 stroke c:string

-function sets the color of the stroke to the
+The stroke function sets the color of the stroke to the

-.
+given string argument c.
 The stroke is the visible line that is drawn when

 you use the line function or any other shape function after calling fill "none".

-The initial stroke color is "black"
+The initial stroke color is "black".

 #fill